-St. Mary's University College is committed to a safe, healthy, productive work and learning environment that respects the inherent dignity of each member of this scholarly community.
-Incidents that threaten this environment such as acts of harassment, aggression, hazing, assault (sexual, verbal and physical), bullying, theft or other inappropriate behaviour must be reported to the Vice-President Academic & Dean.
-Those who violate these regulations may be subject to discipline, academic suspensions, team suspension, report to Calgary Police Service and possible expulsion from the University College.
+St. Mary's University, a scent-free campus, is committed to a safe, healthy, productive work and learning environment that respects the inherent dignity of each member of this scholarly community.
+Incidents that threaten this environment such as acts of harassment, aggression, hazing, assault (sexual, verbal and physical), bullying, theft or other inappropriate behaviour must be reported to the Vice-President Student Services.
+Those who violate these regulations may be subject to discipline, academic suspensions, team suspension, report to Calgary Police Service and possible expulsion from the University.